Developer Guide

 “inTutorialGroups” : [ “CS2106 T01” ]NOTE: If there is no data file, open TACH and enter the command

-.
+list.
 The data file should appear in the folder where TACH is in.

 - Open the data folder in the folder where TACH is in.
 Edit addressbook.json and change one of the fields to an invalid one